azavea/raster-vision-examples/README.md

 ### QGIS Plugin

 We can inspect results quickly by installing the [QGIS plugin](https://github.com/azavea/raster-vision-qgis).
 This is an optional step, and requires QGIS 3.
 See that repository's README for more installation instructions.

+### Viewing Tensorboard

+During the training step of experiments that have backends that support [Tensorboard](https://github.com/tensorflow/tensorboard), you should be able to view Tensorboard at either `localhost:6006/` if you are running locally, or `<public_dns>:6006` if you are running on AWS, where `<public_dns>` is the pulbic DNS of the instance that is running the training job.

 ## Spacenet Building Chip Classification